Drain Need Cleaning ??

 Replaced “Clean Out” Plugs

 Sewer lines usually have a “clean out” access that is normally situated on the main sewer line in the basement, crawl-space, or outside the house.
 In residential construction prior to the 1980’s, a brass “plug” was used.
-If the original plug has been replaced with one of those pictured here, some sewer work, usually cleaning, has been needed in the past.
+If the original plug has been replaced, some sewer work, usually cleaning, has been needed in the past.

 The presence of these stickers on or near sewer pipes often indicates the sewer has given the owner problems at some point.
 In addition, they may also indicate that the property is on a “preventative maintenance” program for regular cleaning to prevent future back-ups.

 Water stains around the floor drain in the basement are an obvious sign the sewer line is not draining properly.
 Because the floor drain is usually the lowest access point to the sewer, it provides some of the first symptoms of a sewer problem.